Lexawise's Official Icon

 In every real estate transaction, there is a vital concept known as consideration.
 It is a legal term referring to something of value exchanged between parties.
 Recognizing the importance of consideration is essential for anyone buying, selling, or transferring property, as it forms the basis of a legally binding contract.
 Without it, no real estate transaction could be complete.

-In this article, we will dive into the details of consideration in real estate, exploring its role in contracts, how it affects property transfers, and the different forms it can take, including tips for your real estate licensing exam.
+This article covers considerations in real estate, including its role in contracts, how it affects property transfers, the different forms it can take, and tips for your real estate licensing exam.

 What is consideration in real estate?